zjkmxy/zjkmxy.github.io/_posts/2020-07-11-tlv-reflection.md

 I prefer 3 because we can reuse most operations defined by `bytes` for Component.
-- The [Canonical Order](https://named-data.net/doc/NDN-packet-spec/current/name.html#canonical-order) of Component is exactly the lexigraphical order of `bytes`.
+- The [Canonical Order](https://named-data.net/doc/NDN-packet-spec/current/name.html#canonical-order) of Component is exactly the lexicographical order of `bytes`.
 - Memory copy works for Component.
 - The Type of a Component is generally the first byte.
 We can write a function to handle multi-byte cases.
 - I don't think developers will modify existing Components.
 They will create new Components instead.